Turnover (band): History

-The band went on a 25 date tour in March and April 2015, supporting New Found Glory.
+The band went on a 25-date tour in March and April 2015, supporting New Found Glory.
 In March 2015, the band announced plans to release their second studio album, titled Peripheral Vision in May via Run For Cover.
 The album's lead single, "Cutting My Fingers Off", came out on March 16, 2015.
 The album was released on May 4, 2015.
+The album marked a shift in sound from the band's previous work, being described as dream pop rather than Pop Punk.
+In 2016, the group released the single Humblest Pleasures, and continued to tour in support of Peripheral Vision.

-The band continued as a three-piece, with a fill-in lead guitarist joining them for touring commitments.
-The band's third album, Good Nature, was announced for an August 2017 release days later.
-The lead single, "Super Natural," was released to YouTube and streaming services on the same day.
-The album was produced by Will Yip and released on Run for Cover.
+The band's third album, Good Nature, was announced for an August 2017 release.
+The lead single, "Super Natural," was released to YouTube and streaming services on June 21.
+The album was again produced by Yip and released on Run for Cover.
+Good Nature would prove to be the group's last release with Soucy, who was dismissed from the group shortly prior to the album's release following allegations of emotional abuse.
+He was replaced by touring guitarist Nick Rayfield.

-In 2019 the band released their fourth studio album, Altogether.
+In 2019, Austin Getz began playing keyboards in the group, and the band recruited touring rhythm guitarist Shane Moran (formerly of Title Fight), making them a live five-piece for the first time since 2012.
+That same year, the band released their fourth studio album, Altogether.

 In 2022, the band released their fifth studio album, Myself in the Way.
+Rayfield was inducted as a full-time member of the band that same year.

+On December 10, 2024, Turnover announced a 2025 tour with dates in the US and England to celebrate the 10-year anniversary of Peripheral Vision, planning to perform the album in full for the first time.

 Musical style

+According to AllMusic, Turnover outgrew their roots in emo and punk rock and evolved their style into "a more introspective sound that incorporated the lushness of dream pop and the tender melodies of indie pop".

-Magnolia has been described as emo and pop punk.
-Peripheral Vision has been described as indie rock, pop, and dream pop.
+Magnolia has been categorized as emo and pop punk.
+Peripheral Vision has been categorized as indie rock, soft grunge and dream pop.